yuwzho/acme-fitness-store/workshops/azure-spring-apps-enterprise/full/12-hol-3.4-configure-single-signon/README.md

 To access the protected APIs, click Authorize and follow the steps that match your SSO provider.
 Learn more about API Authorization with API Portal [here](https://docs.vmware.com/en/API-portal-for-VMware-Tanzu/1.0/api-portal/GUID-api-viewer.html#api-authorization)

+## 5. Testing the app

+At this point, you are all ready to start testing the app and place orders.

 ⬅️ Previous guide: [11 - Hands On Lab 3.3 - Configure Database and Cache](../11-hol-3.3-configure-database-cache/README.md)